SJ47/stripe-checkout-products-and-prices-demo/README.md

 `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+Open [http://localhost:4242/retrieve-products](http://localhost:4242/retrieve-products) to view products in JSON format in the browser.\
+Open [http://localhost:4242/retrieve-prices](http://localhost:4242/retrieve-prices) to view prices in JSON format in the browser.\